-Eleven directors are to be elected at the Annual Meeting to serve until the 1998 Annual Meeting of Stockholders and until their successors are elected and qualified.
+Thirteen directors are to be elected at the Annual Meeting to serve until the 1999 Annual Meeting of Stockholders and until their successors are elected and qualified.
 The Board of Directors has approved the persons named below as nominees and, unless otherwise marked, a proxy will be voted for such persons.
-Each of the nominees currently serves as a director and was elected by the stockholders at the 1996 Annual Meeting.
-All nominees have consented to be named and to serve if elected.
+Each of the nominees currently serves as a director and was elected by the stockholders at the 1997 Annual Meeting, except that Robert J. Sullivan and Bruce J. Haber were appointed as directors by the Board of Directors in November 1997 upon stockholder approval of an amendment to the Company's Amended and Restated Certificate of Incorporation (as amended, the "Certificate of Incorporation") permitting the Board to increase the number of directors.
+All of the nominees have consented to be named and, if elected, to serve.
 In the event that any nominee of the Company is unable or declines to serve as a director at the time of the Annual Meeting, the proxies may be voted in the discretion of the persons acting pursuant to the proxy for the election of other nominees.
 Directors will be elected by plurality vote.
 Set forth below is certain information concerning the nominees:

-NAME AGE POSITION Stanley M. Bergman 47 Chairman, Chief Executive Officer, President and Director James P. Breslawski 43 Executive Vice President and Director Gerald A. Benjamin 44 Senior Vice PresidentAdministration and Customer Satisfaction and Director Leonard A. David 48 Vice PresidentHuman Resources, Special Counsel and Director Mark E. Mlotek 41 Vice President, General Counsel, Secretary and Director Steven Paladino 40 Senior Vice President, Chief Financial Officer and Director Barry J. Alperin 56 Director Pamela Joseph 54 Director Donald J. Kabat 61 Director Marvin H. Schein 55 Founder, Schein Dental Equipment, and Director Irving Shafran 53 Director
+NAME AGE POSITION Stanley M. Bergman 48 Chairman, Chief Executive Officer, President and Director Robert J. Sullivan 67 Vice Chairman and Director James P. Breslawski 44 Executive Vice President and Director Bruce J. Haber 45 Executive Vice President, President of the Medical Group and Director Gerald A. Benjamin 45 Senior Vice PresidentAdministration and Customer Satisfaction and Director Leonard A. David 49 Vice PresidentHuman Resources, Special Counsel and Director Mark E. Mlotek 42 Vice President, General Counsel, Secretary and Director Steven Paladino 41 Senior Vice President, Chief Financial Officer and Director Barry J. Alperin 57 Director Pamela Joseph 55 Director Donald J. Kabat 62 Director Marvin H. Schein 56 Director Irving Shafran 54 Director